Jompda/linux-configs/README.md

 # linux-configs
 I use this repo to store my garbage.
-NOTE: Scripts cloning repositories and applying diffs don't specify the checked out commit so such scripts will break at some point.
+- NOTE: Scripts cloning repositories and applying diffs don't specify the checked out commit so such scripts will break at some point.
-NOTE: checkout regolith for a complete i3 desktop excperience
+- NOTE: checkout regolith for a complete i3 desktop excperience
-TODO: --confs option to software/*/install scripts
+- TODO: --confs option to software/*/install scripts
-TODO: update i3 rofi configs to inclide -x11 due to using rofi-wayland
+- TODO: Have a look at Nix for easy reproducibility of server configs.

 ## useful software and commands
 [Possibly useful commands](https://linuxblog.io/90-linux-commands-frequently-used-by-linux-sysadmins/)